campusrover/robot_services/robot_movement_and_feedback.md

 * If a continue command is received immediately after a stop command, the robot will simply continue with the goal it had been executing.
 If there are additional commands queued, it will execute them as normal once it finishes the current command.

 ##### "cancel"
-* A cancel command can only be given after a stop command.
-It cancels the current goal that was being executed before it was puased.
+* A cancel command must follow a 'stop' command.
+* It cancels the current goal that was being executed before it was puased.
-* If only the current command is queued, then once the continue command is received, the robot will stay where it is, waiting for new commands.
+* If only the current command is queued, the robot will stay where it is, waiting for new commands.
 * If more commands are queued, then the one that was paused is deleted, and all subsequent commands are re-parsed from the perspective of this new and unexpected location.
-When the robot receives a continue command it will proceed, from this new location, with all queued commands.
+The robot will proceed, from this new location, with all queued commands.

 ##### "cancel all"
-* A cancel all command can only be given after a stop command.
-It cancels all goals in the queue, including the current one.
-When a continue command is received the robot will stay where it is, waiting for new commands.
+* A cancel all command must follow a 'stop' command.
+* It cancels all goals in the queue, including the current one.
+The robot will stay where it is, waiting for new commands.

-* Note: a "continue" command must follow any stop, cancel, or cancel all command, in order to tell the robot to start listening for commands again.

 ##### "go back"
-* a go back command can be given after a stop command.
-The robot will cancel its current goal and any queued goals and return to the location from which it started the most recent goal.
-From there it will wait for additional commands, as any queued commands have been cancelled.
+* A go back command must follow a 'stop' command.
+* The robot will cancel any queued goals and return to the location from which it started the most recent goal.
+From there it will wait for additional commands.

 #### Exploring Too Far: